TRZLedgerFoundation/templates/COMMUNITY_TEMPLATE_GUIDE.md

 - [ ] Generated `og-image.png` (1200x630 pixels, under 500KB)
 - [ ] Ran `pnpm generate` to update templates.json and TEMPLATES.md
 - [ ] Ran `pnpm lint` - all checks pass
-- [ ] Tested template with create-solana-dapp CLI
+- [ ] Tested template with create-trezoa-dapp CLI
 - [ ] Template works as expected for its use case
 - [ ] Committed all changes including generated files
 - [ ] Created PR with descriptive title and detailed description

-Welcome to the Solana Templates community, and thank you for contributing!
+Welcome to the Trezoa Templates community, and thank you for contributing!